 Fix Toilet Using a Shim

 Avoid over-tightening the toilet nuts.
 Don't turn them more than a quarter turn past the point at which they feel secure, or you could end up cracking the toilet.
 Look for space underneath the toilet if you've tightened the nuts as much as it is safe to do.
 If the flange has been installed too far above the floor level, the toilet will continue to rock and squeak even if the nuts are tight.
 An easy solution is to shim the toilet.

 Tap cedar shims into the spaces underneath the toilet, using a hammer and flat-head screwdriver to wedge them in place.
 Space the shims around the base in such a way to keep the toilet level.
 Place a level on the bowl and make sure the bulb is centered after you've placed all the shims.

 Cut off the parts of the shims sticking out from under the toilet with a utility knife, then apply a bead of silicone caulk around the base.
 The caulk will help keep the shims in place and provide extra support.

-Turn off the water, disconnect the toilet and remove it if you can't tighten the nuts.
-That usually means the flange is corroded or broken.
+If you can't tighten the nuts when trying to fix your toilet, turn off the water, disconnect the toilet and remove it because that usually means the flange is corroded or broken.
 Fix the flange with a repair kit, available at any hardware store, then remount the toilet, using a new wax ring.